vincekurtz/vincekurtz.github.io/_projects/manipulation.md

 ---
 layout: page
-title: project 2
+title: Dextrous Manipulation
-description: a project with a background image and giscus comments
+description: How can we get robots to move stuff around?
-img: assets/img/3.jpg
+img:
-importance: 2
+importance: 3
-category: work
+category: fun
-giscus_comments: true
 ---

 Every project has a beautiful feature showcase page.